exonum/exonum-doc/src/get-started/cryptocurrency-advanced.md

 We use transactions! macro to define the service transactions.

-In this tutorial, however, we unite the transactions under the `WalletTransations` group as they all refer to the same structure.
+In this tutorial, however, we unite the transactions under the `WalletTransaсtions` group as they all refer to the same structure.
 Although this is the only transactions group in our demo, the idea might be of use in cases where a larger number of different groups of transactions is applied.